-- 62. (1) Where a Disciplinary Committee has determined - (a) that no cause of sufficient gravity for disciplinary action exists under paragraph 47; or - (b) that while no cause of sufficient gravity for disciplinary action exists under that paragraph, the advocate and solicitor should be reprimanded or ordered to pay a penalty, and the person who made the complaint, the advocate and solicitor or the Council is dissatisfied with the determination, that person, advocate and solicitor or the Council may, within 14 days of being notified of the Disciplinary Committee's decision, apply to a Judge under this paragraph.
+- 62. (1) Where a Disciplinary Committee has determined - (a) that no cause of sufficient gravity for disciplinary action exists under paragraph 47; or - (b) that while no cause of sufficient gravity for disciplinary action exists under that paragraph, the advocate and solicitor should be reprimanded or ordered to pay a penalty,

-- (2) Such an application shall be made by originating summons and shall be served on the Society and the secretary of the Disciplinary Committee who shall thereupon file in Court the record and report of the hearing and investigation by the Disciplinary Committee. - (3) Upon the hearing of the application, the Judge, after hearing the applicant and the Disciplinary Committee and, if it desires to be heard, the Society, may make an order - (a) confirming the report of the Disciplinary Committee; - (b) directing the applicant or the Council to make an application under; or - (c) directing the advocate and solicitor under paragraph 63(1) to show cause, and such order for the payment of costs as may be just.
+- (2) Such an application shall be made by originating summons and shall be served on the Society and the secretary of the Disciplinary Committee who shall thereupon file in Court the record and report of the hearing and investigation by the Disciplinary Committee. - (3) Upon the hearing of the application, the Judge, after hearing the applicant and the Disciplinary Committee and, if it desires to be heard, the Society, may make an order - (a) confirming the report of the Disciplinary Committee; - (b) directing the applicant or the Council to make an application under paragraph 68; or - (c) directing the advocate and solicitor under paragraph 63(1) to show cause, and such order for the payment of costs as may be just.